prabhavpratyaksh/Applied-Data-Science-Capstone/Final Assignment/Report.md

   ![Alt text](https://github.com/prabhavpratyaksh/Coursera_Capstone/blob/master/Final%20Assignment/Screenshots/SS%20-%20Wikipedia%20convert%20to%20dataframe.png "Dataframe of stations")

 Now, we filer for the stations on the Western Line and then append the word "Station" to every record.
 The former step is done since we limit our search to only the Western line (due to higher ridership) and the latter step is done so that the geocoding of our stations can be done without ambiguity.
-Finally, we get the following dataframe
+Finally, we get the following dataframe:

   ![Alt text](https://github.com/prabhavpratyaksh/Coursera_Capstone/blob/master/Final%20Assignment/Screenshots/SS%20-%20Station%20df.png "Station dataframe")